runnerty/runnerty/docs/process.md

 ### dependencies

-Like in the chains it is possible to idicate that one processes depends from another or various processes.
+Like in the chains, it is possible to idicate that one process depends from another or various processes.

 ```json
 "processes": [